CocoaBob/Pebcode/README.md

 # Pebcode
 How to set up Xcode for [Pebble](https://getpebble.com) development.

+**Note:** These instructions are based purely on trial and error.
+If you know of a better way to achieve one or more of the steps below then please do contribute by way of a pull request.

+#### TODO
+1. Figure out how to install the built app into the emulator

 ## Prerequisites
 Before you continue, please make sure you have...